Aboriginal Health and Welfare

 Learn more about NSW Health’s commitment to improving Aboriginal people’s health outcomes.

-For the past decade the national Closing the Gap strategy has sought to reduce Aboriginal disadvantage in health, education and employment.
+The national Closing the Gap strategy aims to reduce Aboriginal disadvantage in health, education and employment.
 The strategy has a number of targets, including improving life expectancy, child mortality rates, early childhood enrolments, school attendance and employment outcomes.
-Central to these targets is the recognition that good health is closely associated with the socio-economic, environmental and behavioural determinants of health.6
+Central to these targets is the recognition that good health is closely associated with the socioeconomic, environmental and behavioural determinants of health.4

-There have been some successes including significant reductions in the overall mortality rate and the proportion of current smokers, and improvements in Year 12 completion rates, overcrowding, homelessness and home ownership.6 However the gap in health status between Aboriginal and non-Aboriginal Australians is still marked and much more work needs to be done.8
+There have been some successes including significant reductions in the overall mortality rate and the proportion of current smokers, and improvements in Year 12 completion rates, overcrowding, homelessness and home ownership.
+However the gap in health status between Aboriginal and non-Aboriginal Australians is still marked and much more work needs to be done.5

 Engaging consumers to understand their health conditions and have the confidence, knowledge and ability to actively manage their health and wellbeing and access the healthcare services they need.